MikroElektronika/mikrosdk_click_v2/clicks/ammeter/README.md

 #### Example key functions :

-- Function is used to measure amperage of a power consumer connected to the click board.
+- Function is used to measure amperage of a power consumer connected to the Click board.
 > float ammeter_amperage ( ammeter_t *ctx );

 ## Examples Description

 >
-> Demo app measures and displays current by using Ammeter click board.
+> Demo app measures and displays current by using Ammeter Click board.
 >

 **The demo application is composed of two sections :**